Shaft (1971 film): Plot

 Later, Shaft surmises that mobsters are watching his apartment from a local bar.
 Shaft pretends to be a bartender and calls Androzzi to have the mobsters arrested.
 Shaft then confronts the arrested mobsters about Bumpy's daughter, and he sets up a meeting.
 When he gets home, Vic arrives and tells Shaft that the room at the station house was bugged and his superior wants to bring Shaft in for questioning regarding the kidnapping.
 Instead of taking him in, Androzzi leaves.
 Shaft is escorted by a Mafia member to the apartment where Marcy Jonas is being held, and Ben and two of his men tail them.
 Once there, a shootout ensues: two Mafia men are killed, and Shaft takes a bullet in the shoulder.
 After receiving medical attention, Shaft tells Ben to round up his men and meet him at the hotel where Marcy has been taken.
 He calls Bumpy to tell him his daughter is fine, but that he needs taxicabs at the hotel for the getaway.

 At the hotel, Shaft, Ben, and Ben's men dress as hotel workers and slowly infiltrate the hotel.
 Shaft gets to the roof of the hotel, and swings into the room where Marcy is kept.
 He kills the gangster guarding her and brings her outside.
 Meanwhile, Ben and his men kill the gangsters in the surrounding rooms, and exit.
 After the taxicabs take Marcy, Ben, and Ben's men away, Shaft calls Androzzi from a phone booth, telling him that his case has just busted open.
-Androzzi asks him to close it, and Shaft replies, in reference to an earlier scene, "You're gonna have to close it yourself, shitty!", then hangs up the phone and walks away laughing.
+When Androzzi asks him to close it, Shaft tells him to close it himself, hangs up the phone, and walks away laughing.